pablos123/videowall/README.md

 Thank you for the inspiration!

-Tested on Linux Mint 21.1.
+Tested on Linux Mint 21.1

-I don't have the time to test it in Arch boxes or similar, if you want you can try to run it in other (Linux) more minimalistic OS.